prygunov/mallm/readme.md

 ## LangGraph Example

 The `langgraph_agent.py` script shows how to run the planner with a [LangGraph](https://python.langgraph.org/) network.
+Tasks are executed in parallel (two at a time).
 Provide a question as a command-line argument:

 ```bash
 python langgraph_agent.py "What is 2 + 2?"